 These buns are also great for homemade soups as dippers!
 Put butter and your favorite jam inside for a quick snack.
 Enjoy this easy to make homemade bun.

 Yeast Baking without salt:

-Here’s a tip from our reader Carl. ” Be aware that salt affects yeast activation, so if you reduce the salt you should also reduce the yeast by the same percentage.”
+Be aware that salt affects yeast activation.
+If you reduce the salt you should also reduce the yeast by the same percentage.

 Another option: If you need low sodium use 1 tsp. of sugar, honey or maple syrup in place of the salt.